braeden/jenkinsHighlight/README.md

 2. Click "Configure System"

-3. Scroll to the bottom and fill out all of the information you need to.
-(Paths to Highlightautomation.jar and perl directory are mandatory)
+3. Scroll to the bottom and fill out all of the information you need to. (* = mandatory)

 4. Click "Apply" then "Save"